Maikel Garcia Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.72 team ERA that leads all MLB pitching staffs.
+- The Mariners' 3.70 team ERA ranks first across all MLB pitching staffs.

-- Mariners pitchers combine to give up the fourth-fewest home runs in baseball (137 total, 1.1 per game).
+- The Mariners give up the fourth-fewest home runs in baseball (138 total, 1.1 per game).

-- The righty's last appearance was on Saturday against the Houston Astros, when he threw six innings, surrendering two earned runs while giving up eight hits.
+- The right-hander's last time out was on Tuesday against the Chicago White Sox, when he threw seven innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.